inland-empire-software-development/loginapp/docs/SETUP.md

   $ yarn install
   ```

+## Mongo
+  You will need **Mongo** to run this application on your local machine.
+To install Mongo, go to this [link](https://www.mongodb.com/download-center/community) and download the MongoDB Community Server.
+Choose the installation for your appropriate OS.

 ## **Local Development**
 <a name="local-development"></a>
   **NOTE:** This make take a few minutes to start up. `yarn dev` will host a local server with the website, and will automatically rebuild and hotload changes.